-Format strings provide observers with a standard way to format an event as text suitable for a human being to read, via the function formatEvent.
+Format strings provide observers with a standard way to format an event as text suitable for a human being to read.
+Formatting is accomplished using the function eventAsText.
 When writing a format string, take care to present it in a manner which would make as much sense as possible to a human reader.
 Particularly, format strings need not be written with an eye towards parseability or machine-readability.
 If you want to save your log events along with their structure and then analyze them later, see the next section, on "saving events for later".